jaesu968/shopping-list/README.md

     PORT=3000

 ## Scripts
-- `npm run start` Runs the server in production mode
+- `npm run start` Runs the server in production mode  (use this when inside the server1 folder on the terminal)
-- `npm run dev` Runs the server with Nodemon (auto-restarts on changes)
+- `npm run dev` Runs the server with Nodemon (auto-restarts on changes)  - use this at the base level of the project folder
 - `npm run dev:atlas` Uses `.env` (Atlas connection string)
 - `npm run dev:local` Uses `.env.local` (local MongoDB connection string)